Echo (Marvel Comics): Concept and creation

 Writer David Mack created Maya Lopez to mirror Daredevil, saying, "Daredevil deciphers much of his world from sound instead of sight.
 Echo grew up not having access or understanding of this "audible world" and therefore learned to decipher all of the visual cues of the world as a language that she pieced together by an acute pattern recognition."
 He was influenced by his Cherokee uncle who told him Native stories as a child to develop the character.
 Maya Lopez uses American Sign Language to communicate with others.

-The Ronin identity was an attempt by Brian Michael Bendis to create a mystery after the apparently male character was depicted on several comic book covers, including issues of The New Avengers and one The Pulse issue.
+The Ronin identity was an attempt by Brian Michael Bendis to create a mystery after the apparently male character was depicted on several comic book covers, including issues of New Avengers and one The Pulse issue.
 Fan speculation was high, with the most common guess that Ronin was Matt Murdock; Bendis eventually revealed this to be the original intention despite initially denying that this was the case.
 The decision to depict Maya Lopez as Ronin was initially supported by David Mack.